 The Carnegie Trust for the Universities of Scotland was created by Andrew Carnegie on 7 June 1901 and was incorporated by Royal Charter on 21 August 1902.
 The Trust was funded by a gift of US$10 million – a then unprecedented sum, yielding over £100,000 per year at a time when the total government assistance to all four Scottish universities was only about £50,000 a year.

 - Application deadline: February 28, 2018

-- Course Level: The studentships are available to pursue Ph.D. programme.
+- Course Level: Scholarships are available to pursue Ph.D. programme.

 - Study Subject: Carnegie Ph.D.
 Scholarships

-Funded by the Carnegie Trust for the Universities of Scotland, the The studentships are open for doctoral study in any field.
+Funded by the Carnegie Trust for the Universities of Scotland, the Scholarships are open for doctoral study in any field.

 Caledonian Research Foundation (CRF) Scholarships

 The Trust administers the CRF Scholarships on behalf of the Royal Society of Edinburgh.
-The The studentships are awarded and held under identical conditions as the Carnegie Ph.D.
-Scholarships and are under the charge and control of the Trustees of the RSE Scotland Foundation, who retain the power to alter the rules and to change the purpose and destination of The grants.
-One award is usually awarded for study in the Life Sciences and another in Arts and Humanities.
+The Scholarships are awarded and held under identical conditions as the Carnegie Ph.D.
+Scholarships and are under the charge and control of the Trustees of the RSE Scotland Foundation, who retain the power to alter the rules and to change the purpose and destination of the Scholarships.
+One Scholarship is usually awarded for study in the Life Sciences and another in Arts and Humanities.

-- Award: The annual value of a Scholarship was £16,200 for the academic year 2017-2018 and normally rises in line with awards funded by Research Councils.
-Payment of the program stipend is made monthly, in advance, normally starting on 1st October.
+- Scholarship Award: The annual value of a Scholarship was £16,200 for the academic year 2017-2018 and normally rises in line with awards funded by Research Councils.
+Payment of the Scholarship stipend is made monthly, in advance, normally starting on 1st October.

 - In addition, the Trust will cover tuition fees at the Research Councils UK (RCUK) Indicative Fee Level for the relevant academic year (universities are expected to waive any outstanding balance).